 Co2: Apply Various Mathematical & Statistical Operations Using MS office &MS-Excel.

 Co3: Create Effective basic power point Presentations.

 - 1. VinodBabuBandari: Fundamentals of Information Technology (Pearson Education.) - 2.
 Ramesh Behl: Information Technology for Management (Tata McGraw-Hill Companies.) - 3.
 Sanjay Saxena: MS Office 2007(VikasPublishung) - 4.
-Dhiraj Sharma : Foundations of IT (Excel)
+Dhiraj Sharma: Foundations of IT (Excel)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set. (iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.